HebiRobotics/hebi-cpp-examples/kits/daisy/README.md

 ## Building ##

-Note -- the HEBI C++ API must be in the `hebi-cpp` directory in the root of the project in order for this project to build correctly!
-If this does not exist, download a github release of the code repository, or build the full examples CMake (projects/cmake/CMakeLists.txt) in order to download this directory.

 This code contains its own CMake project.
 It has only been tested in Ubuntu so far.
-To compile, from this directory run the following commands:
+To compile, from this directory (`kits/daisy`) run the following commands:

 ```
 mkdir build;